-Throughout the course participants will be presented with a wide range of scratchboard examples to analyse, including design, contrast, and lost and found.
+Throughout the workshop participants will be presented with a wide range of scratchboard examples to analyse, including design, contrast, and lost and found.
 The process of manipulating a photo to be printed and ready to use on a scratchboard will be discussed.

-A materials kit will be available from the tutor, and is included in the course costs*.
+A materials kit will be available from the tutor, and is included in the workshop costs.
 A few additional supplies are required for the class including cotton gloves, an old hand towel, watercolour brush and small watercolour palette.
 Details of materials will be sent to all students prior to the class.

 Workshop Learning Outcomes